© All Rights Reserved Sam I Am

 If you wear glasses or use contact lenses, take a copy of the optician’s written results of your last examination, extra glasses or spare lenses.
 Prescription diving masks are available for purchase or hire in most dive shops and diving schools.

-Malaria is not a great risk in most parts of Indonesia, but in some areas like Sumatra and the Sunda Islands it is more common.
+Malaria is not a great risk in most parts of Indonesia, but in some areas like Sumatra and the Lesser Sunda Islands it is more common.
 Consult with your doctor before you leave to decide whether or not to take anti-malarial drugs (prophylactics).

 Whether you are on anti-malarial drugs or not, you should still take preventative measures to reduce any risks.
 Covering your arms, legs and feet in the evening and using anti-mosquito cream (with preferably 50% DEET) on any exposed areas of skin is important.
 Also, ensure you are sleeping under a mosquito net.
 If a mosquito net isn't provided by your accommodation, you should be able to pick one up in local stores.